shakad72/group-7-gc/use-cases/use-case-28.md

 ## Preconditions

-- The system has access to a reliable dataset containing information about region-wise population statistics.
+- We know the region.
+The system has access to a reliable dataset containing information about region-wise population statistics.

 ## Success End Condition